-- 16. Regarding "notes, bonds and other debt securities issued by the bank are included in this category regardless of the holder, unless the bond is sold exclusively in the retail market and held in retail accounts": - (a) Are retail accounts in this context limited to those held by individuals (or natural persons), or more broadly to those held by small business customers as well as individuals? - (b) Can such bonds be treated as retail or small business customer deposits if they have been sold to a primary bank and from the primary bank sold to retail customers or small business customers?
+15. Regarding "notes, bonds and other debt securities issued by the bank are included in this category regardless of the holder, unless the bond is sold exclusively in the retail market and held in retail accounts (including small business customers treated as retail)," can such bonds be treated as retail or small business customer deposits if they have been sold to a primary bank and from the primary bank then sold to retail customers or small business customers?